-Although most of T. Jerry's consulting projects remain confidential, even after completion, a sample of his work can be found at www.ncfcarc.com.
-That specific project calls for establishing a North Carolina Farm Commodity & Aquaculture Research Center (NCFCARC) that could ultimately become part of an International Farm Commodity & Agriculture Research Network (IFCARN).
-A briefing statement with talking points is also posted along with an executive summary.
+Although most of T. Jerry's consulting projects remain confidential, even after completion, you may want to ask about his concept for a North Carolina Farm Commodity and Agriculture Research Center (NCFCARC).
+That specific project calls for establishing a a Research Center that could ultimately become part of an International Farm Commodity & Agriculture Research Network (IFCARN).
 The concept would be a perfect fit with biotechnology efforts now underway in North Carolina, the United States and around the world.

 T. Jerry has also stressed the need for a North Carolina Global Trade Center (NCGTC) because such a facility could favorably impact our state in numerous ways.
 Some believe an NCGTC would also lead to establishment of a new North Carolina regional airline, much like the old Wheeler airline that once served North Carolina several decades ago.
 For example, "NCAir" could be established within the next 10 years if we establish a Global Trade Center (GTC).
 Doing so will not just benefit the area where it's located but all of North Carolina and the Southeast.

-T. Jerry also has a concept for satellites of the NCFCARC in the form of a Carolina Food Innovation Technology Center.
+T. Jerry also has a concept for satellites of the NCFCARC in the form of Carolina Food Innovation Technology Centers.
 Feel free to ask him about that concept.

 If you, your firm or your community are searching for a significant economic development project at such levels you may want to retain T. Jerry Williams to assist with your effort.
 He may be able to design and implement such a project to create new jobs within your community.
 When he doesn't know the answer to your problem he usually knows where to find the answer.